 Beaches Ocho Rios has a large main pool and a kiddie pool, and also has the Pirates Island Water Park, with eleven waterslides and more.
 There are also tennis courts, outdoor pool tables, fitness classes, and a spa.

 The beach is pretty and has shady palapas but don't expect a grand sweep of ocean.
 (Beaches Negril, in another part of Jamaica, offers that.)
 Still, for young kids the beach is fine.
 Strong swimmers may be frustrated that swimming is confined to a small cordoned area.
-Also, during our visit, outside the cordoned swim area, vendors floated all day in small boats.
-Thankfully, they were low-key; check recent visitor comments for updates about the beach scene.
+Outside the cordoned swim area, vendors float all day in small boats.
+Thankfully, they are low-key.

 For those who love underwater-life, Beaches Ocho Rios offers not only free snorkeling trips but free scuba.
 Sign up early at the watersports desk.
 Kids 10 and up can try scuba.
-On our visit, neither the snorkeling nor the scuba sites were terrific, but weather kept us from reportedly better areas; and anyway, the first-time-snorkeling kids were thrilled.
 Younger kids can try the glass-bottom boat.

 All inclusive golf is a deal for golfers, but note that you have to pay for a caddy (and tip as well), and the golf course is at another Sandals resort, 20 minutes away by shuttle bus.
 Junior golf is a bonus too, with golf clinics for kids and clubs provided.

 Beaches Ocho Rios shines with its kids' programs, starting with infant care.
-2- and 3-year-olds had their own group, and after 5 pm, nannies were available.
-Older kids' programs had evening hours.
-In the kids programs for ages 4 to 7, activities included arts and crafts, tennis, pool games.
+2- and 3-year-olds have their own group, and after 5 pm, nannies are available.
+Older kids' programs have evening hours.
+In the kids' programs for ages 4 to 7, activities include arts and crafts, tennis, and pool games.
 For kids ages 8 to 12, there's also snorkeling, bike tours, bonfires, and more.

-The poolside Bayside Restaurant was a roomy open-air place with buffet fare perked up by occasional local dishes and lots of cheese and fruit.
+The poolside Bayside Restaurant is a roomy open-air place with a buffet fare perked up by occasional local dishes and lots of cheese and fruit.
 Kids have their own section and kiddie seats.
-We sampled the very nice Venetian restaurant; other guests praised the Tex- Mex Arizona, perched above the beach.
-The BBQ by the kiddies' pool served good barbeque, quick.
+The BBQ by the kiddies' pool serves good barbeque, quick.

 Beaches has declared May, Sept., and October "Single Parents months": solo parents won't be charged the "single supplement" that raises the price of a room to what a couple would pay, and special events create a friendly ambiance.